Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 4. 91/2 Weeks

-Well, the jury's still out on this film.
+Well, the jury's still out on 91/2 Weeks.
 While some find sexual elements in the film truly artistic, others find it excessive.
 Perhaps, you should listen to the tale before deciding for yourself.
 The plot revolves around two people, John and Elizabeth, as the two get increasingly involved in each other's life.

 John and Liz enter a relationship and while Liz expects it to be normal, John has other ideas.
 He doesn't respect her and only uses her as an object.
 As the title suggests, the story follows the first nine and a half weeks of their relationship, which culminates in Liz losing her peace of mind.